hrocco25/brewery/README.md

 #### MVP EXAMPLE
 Home page with search bar to search through the api to find a brewery.
 Once you hit the search button it will display all the results.
-The results will include the name of the brewery, address, type of brewery, website link, and phone number.
+The results will include the name of the brewery, address, website link, and phone number.

 #### PostMVP EXAMPLE

 - Add search for specific criteria
-- save favorite breweries
+- Save favorite breweries
+- Search for both city and state at the same time to narrow search results
--
+- Add pagination

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.